mmm/higgs-demo/tutorial/README.md

 ![Higgs analysis - create Kubernetes Jobs](higgs-analysis-full-architecture.svg.png)

 You can visualize results in a Jupyter notebook as the jobs run.
-From the browser window opened earlier, click to open the `higgs.ipynb` notebook.
+From the browser window opened earlier, click to open the `PlotHiggs.ipynb` notebook.
 Click through and execute all cells in the notebook to make sure everything is running.